Contact: visitor center staff, 208-527-1335

-Join us for nice temperatures, sparse crowds, and opportunities to view Craters of the Moon….and beyond!
+Join us for nice temperatures, sparse crowds, a Fun Run and opportunities to view Craters of the Moon….and beyond!

 Some of the last dark skies in the country can be found in national parks, like Craters of the Moon, and the National Park Service is proud to share the beauty and wonder of the night sky.
-Join us for special astronomy presentations offered in the campground amphitheater followed by star gazing opportunities.
+Join us for special astronomy presentations offered in the campground amphitheater followed by star gazing opportunities with our "Dark Ranger."

 Experience the universe under the naturally dark skies of Craters of the Moon.
 Telescopes and expert viewing advice will be provided by members of the Idaho Falls Astronomical Society.
 Meet in the Caves Area parking lot and dress warmly.

-September 29 - National Public Lands Day: Free admission and Volunteer Project
+September28 - National Public Lands Day: Free admission

 Did You Know?

 Watch out for bombs!
 Before they cooled, volcanic bombs were hot globs of lava that were hurled from volcanoes along the Great Rift.
 They form a variety of interesting shapes described as "breadcrust", "spindle" and "ribbons" by geologists.